 Badia (Abtei) is a village in Val Badia between La Villa and San Martino in Badia.
 This Dolomites village lies between Puez-Odle Nature Park and Fanes-Sennes-Braies Nature Park at an elevation of 1315 meters.
 The La Crusc Cableways connect Badia with Santa Croce Sanctuary (2045 m), the starting point of the Armentara Meadows hike.

-Midrange | We recommend staying in the lovely and very reasonably-priced Hotel Melodia del Bosco in Badia.
-The rooms are modern and spacious.
+Midrange | Hotel Melodia del Bosco offers lovely spacious and modern rooms in Badia.
 Guests have free access to the hotel’s wellness area, which encompasses a Finnish sauna, infrared sauna, Alpine herbs sauna, and a steam bath, as well as a relaxation area and gym.
 For the hotel’s location and overall quality, the price is unbeatable.
 When booking your room, you can opt for breakfast only or half board (breakfast and dinner).

 Look for accommodation in Badia.